 - 4.8.1.
 The zone you will put cards in as the game progresses.
 Generally, you will put cards in this zone when your vanguard is dealt damage. - 4.8.2.
 The damage zone is a public zone.
-Cards in this zone are stacked face up, and all

-- information is open to all players.
+Cards in this zone are stacked face up, and all information is open to all players.
 You can change the order of cards in your damage zone.
 When you put a card into this zone, put it on top of the existing ones. - 4.8.2.1.
 Even if an effect or cost turns cards in a damage zone face down, they are still public information.
 Each player may see the face of the cards. - 4.8.2.2.
-Cards that are put faced down in the damage zone only hold card information and does nothing else. - 4.8.3.
+Cards that are face down in the damage zone do not have any card information and cannot be given any information. - 4.8.3.
 If you have six or more cards in your damage zone, you lose the game by rule action.
-See "Rule Action" (Section 9) for more details.
+See "Rule Action" (Section 9.
+Rule Action) for more details.